 There is a real possibility that many utilities will be impacted by continued drought or other water management challenges that distinguish wastewater effluent as a vital source of drinking water.
 Cuts to water deliveries through Central Arizona Project are looming, triggering the Department of Water Resources to explore small- and large-scale supply alternatives for all of Arizona.
 In many areas, existing groundwater levels are declining, and groundwater quality is deteriorating.
 Some communities are having challenges recharging aquifers with reclaimed water due to saturated soils, impacts from nearby contaminated groundwater, or poor infiltration rates.
 Purified water offers communities a local solution to address these challenges and support their continued economic development and job growth.

 In closing, our organizations encourage updating these rules with the recommendations of the Recycled Water Work Group, along with ADEQ’s incorporation of best practices from the water reuse industry.
 We look to the Recycled Water Work Group to recommend rules that will secure public trust that these new sources of water are safe and reliable.
-A new rule provides an avenue for utilities to consider Purified Water as a drinking water source and we do not see that new rules will not pose additional burdens on existing utilities and businesses.
+A new rule provides an avenue for utilities to consider Purified Water as a drinking water source and we do not see that new rules will pose additional burdens on existing utilities and businesses.
 The use of purified water as a new source for drinking water supplies is a voluntary option for enhancing water resource portfolios.

 Yes!
 Update Rules on Purified Water